GuyRimel/Date-Night-Movies-React/README.md

 Basic Approach:
 React renders the components described in 'index.jsx' into the root app-container in 'index.html'

 Parcel will bundle/transpile my pitiful, human-written 'src' files into the final impeccable code-generated 'dist' files.
-Enter the Matrix, amirite?